akanadocs/docs-test/sp/performance-tuning.md

 #### <a name="preloading"></a>Preloading Invoked Services

 During normal Network Director operation, the downstream API/service endpoints are loaded only upon first invocation.
 This is done to save memory and lower startup time, but incurs an overhead in the first invocation of an API.
-If the number of APIs/Services is less than 100, you can preload all the downstream endpoint on startup.

 **Scope**: Network Director Containers